-John Jackson is currently an Application Security Engineer for Shutterstock, part time Penetration Tester for 1337 Inc, Pending Author with Wiley, Hacking is Not a Crime Advocate, Security Researcher and Bug Bounty Hunter.
+John Jackson is currently an Application Security Engineer for Shutterstock, Pending Author with Wiley, Hacking is Not a Crime Advocate, Security Researcher and Bug Bounty Hunter.

 John is from Hightstown, New Jersey.
 Outside of work, he likes to build, create, and destroy.
-John spends a lot of time Hacking, but aside from hacking, he dabbles with his Guitar and Ocarina, and occasionally piano.
-John also enjoys writing, especially poetry, and reads when he gets the chance to.
-He has been called a Gentleman Farmer and maintains a Backyard Chicken farm for fun, in addition to his many other hobbies and projects.
+He spends a lot of time Hacking, but aside from hacking, John enjoys writing, especially poetry, and reads when he gets the chance to.
+He has been called a Gentleman Farmer and maintains a Backyard Chicken farm, in addition to other projects that he works on and enjoys in his spare time.

 At the age of 17, John went into the United States Marine Corps, and upon graduation of Bootcamp (Parris Island, South Carolina), attended Marine Combat Training (Camp Lejeune, North Carolina).
 Shortly after MCT, he attended Bulk Fuel Specialist School (Fort Lee, Virginia) and was the Class Honor Graduate.